 If you want to listen to it while reading this notebook entry, press play.

-This year spring has come a month early.
-At the beginning of March the first Spanish lavender bushes began to flower in La Gutina, taking us all by surprise.
+This year, spring has come a month early.
+At the beginning of March, the first Spanish lavender bushes began to flower in La Gutina, taking us all by surprise.
 Every time I see an alteration of this kind I can’t help but get a bit sad, then sadness turns to anger.
 Pretty soon they will be making fine wines in Denmark (are we supposed to be pleased about that?).
 Climate change, for those of us who work on the land, has been a serious problem for years now.
-It is exasperating to watch the discredited ways of our public institutions and see the lack of concern on the part of the general population, better-informed than ever but totally unable to respond to the situation.
+It is exasperating to watch the discredited ways of our public institutions and see the lack of concern on the part of the general population, better-informed than ever, but totally unable to respond to the situation.

 Yet that is another subject altogether.
 Let’s return to the spring of 2017, which apart from coming too early was absolutely beautiful.
-Then more surprises came our way.
+Then, more surprises came our way.
 The spontaneous ponds in the region were filled to the brim for the first time in forty years.
 Bárbara and Joan Carles called me with an enthusiastic message: “They’re full!
 There’s lots of water, Ernesto, come take a look for yourself!”
 Something spectacular, though in a discreet way, since it made no fuss.
 That may sound odd, but if some day you could be there when this marvel of nature occurs, for sure you’d grasp what I am getting at.
 From the very start I knew that here in La Gutina is where we would capture our first CAMÍ.
 If you want to know the reasons why I am so sure about this, just open the video clip available under this post.
-But to cut to the point I will simply say this: the place thrills me.
+But to cut to the point, I will simply say this: the place thrills me.
 Always.

-Just wait until the right moment, when the variety of colours has reached its peak.
+Just wait until the right moment, when the variety of colors has reached its peak.
 There is order in the midst of chaos, not everything sprouts at the same time.
 Spring has its own internal logic in the Empordà region.
 It all starts with the almond trees in February, leading the change with their white blossoms tinged pink.
 There is nothing harsh about that white, it recalls the strength in fragility, its incredible power.
 Then come the modest little blossoms of white wall rocket, besom heath, hawthorn and wild garlic, amongst others.
-After that we get yellows and an endless variety of blue and purple tones.
+After that, we get yellows and an endless variety of blue and purple tones.
 Then things really go wild with the poppies, as if the entire landscape were bleeding.
 The earth’s menstruation.
 The evidence of fertility.
 By the time you get here you’ve been left speechless.